Cozyamy/FastAPI_UserDetails_Upload/README.md

-Certainly!
-Here's a basic README.md for your FastAPI application:

----

 # FastAPI Application

 This is a FastAPI application for managing user registration and retrieval.
 It allows users to register with their basic information along with a profile picture and retrieve user details by their ID.